A mixture of mustard oil and water forms:

 Answer

-When a magnet is brought near a mixture of iron and sulphur, the iron fillings being magnetic in nature are attracted by the magnet from the mixture.
+When a magnet is brought near a mixture of iron and sulphur, the iron filings being magnetic in nature are attracted by the magnet from the mixture leaving the sulphur behind.

 Give reason: